Subham0207/game-engine/Documentation.md

     Some vertices of a model donot move when animation is played;
     reset model loading window when a model load is finalized (DONE) But the new textures get shared with other models for some reason (SORT OF DONE FOR NOW) This is happening due to a texture type being bound in  one model and the other model not having the texture uses the already bound one; We will revist this
     But basically metallic textures are not working anymore(FIXED) To Fix enable alpha and blend after the cubemap has generated;
-    Animation Getting played in two models at same time + something is wrong with vertices (IN PROGRESS) Found the issue we are updating shaders of everyModel with the finalBoneMatrices of on model.
+    Animation Getting played in two models at same time(Fixed) + something is wrong with vertices (IN PROGRESS) Found the issue we are updating shaders of everyModel with the finalBoneMatrices of on model.
+    ### To Fix vertices lets first render bones of a model which we can control to see the vertices influenced (How It works: we calculate final transformation of every bone and upload it to GPU then vertices it influences move)
     6.21.
 Saving Animations, character, etc...
     6.3 Playing different animation based on player input.
     7. Physics